hdadhich01/terminal/README.md

 ```bash
 gpg --full-generate-key
 ```
-Make sure you select `RSA and RSA`, `4096`, and `0` for the generation prompts.
+Make sure you punch in `1`, `4096`, and `0` for the generation prompts.
 Specify your name and email address to match that of your GitHub account.
 Once generated, copy the key string between the square brackets:
 ```
 gpg: key [COPY THIS] marked as ultimately trusted
 ```